WebFiori/docs/web-pages.md

 <meta name="description" content="One essential part of any website or web application are the pages that the user will interact with.
 WebFiori framework provides the developers with simple way to create web pages.">

-# Introduction
+## Introduction

 One essential part of any website or web application are the pages that the user will interact with.
-WebFiori framework provides the developers with simple way to create web pages.
+WebFiori framework provides the developers with simple way to create dynamic web pages.
 Any class that represents a web page must extend the class [`WebPage`](https://webfiori.com/docs/webfiori/framework/ui/WebPage).
 This class has all needed utilities to add and modify the content of a web page without having to touch HTML.

-# Simple Use Case
+## Simple Use Case

 Assume that we would like to have a page that has only one statement which says "Hello World!".
 The first step is to create new PHP class that extends the class [`WebPage`](https://webfiori.com/docs/webfiori/framework/ui/WebPage).